MayamaTakeshi/ws_speech_server/README.md

 We use reason-nact (actually, this is "rescript-nact") however it cannot be used with latest rescript 11 so we will stay with rescript 9.

-This means we will not be able to use more recent modules which require rescript 11 like rescript-nodejs.
+This means we will not be able to use more recent modules which require rescript 11 like https://github.com/glennsl/rescript-json-combinators.